文化有根 創意是伴 Bridging Creativity

 Originality means creating something from nothing or reworking something that already exists.

-of innovation has been enlarged beyond a functional, scientific or technological nature to also reflect aesthetic or artistic changes.
+Nowadays the concept of innovation has been enlarged beyond a functional, scientific or technological nature to also reflect aesthetic or artistic changes.
 Recent studies point to the distinction between “soft” and technological innovation but recognize that they are interrelated.
 3

-in the creative industries, particularly in music, books,
+There are high rates of soft innovation in the creative industries, particularly in music, books,

 arts, fashion, film and video games.
 The focus is mainly on new products or services rather than processes.